|

 was to occur, classical analysis didn't just resemble divination;

 it was the very thing itself.[14]
-And in this light, Freud's
+And

-an integral part of the record.
+to be considered an integral part of the record.

 As Ernest Jones's otherwise flattering biography concedes